 What is a Personal Care Home?

-Personal care homes in Texas are private residences that offer
+A personal care home is a private residences that offer

 personal care services, assistance and supervision to four or more